SuchitaSriramka/html-css-js-projects/README.md

 # Acknowledgement

-The projects discussed in this repo are taken from various sources and the rights to them belongs to their respective owners only.
+The projects in this repo are taken from various sources and the rights to them belongs to their respective owners only.